Mujra

-Mujra is a dance performance by women in a format that emerged during Mughal rule in India, where the elite class and local rulers like the nawabs of the Indian society (often connected to the Mughal emperor's court) used to frequent courtesans for their entertainment.
+Mujra is a dance performance that emerged during Mughal rule in India, where the elite class and local rulers like the nawabs (often connected to the Mughal emperor's court) used to frequent tawaifs (courtesans) for entertainment.

 Background and history

-It combines elements of the native classical Kathak dance with native music including thumris and ghazals.
+It combines elements of the Indian classical Kathak dance with Hindustani classical music including thumris and ghazals.
 It also includes poems from other Mughal periods like the emperors from Akbar to Bahadur Shah Zafar's ruling periods.
 Mujra was traditionally performed at mehfils and in special houses called kothas.
 During Mughal rule in the subcontinent, in places such as Delhi, Lucknow, Jaipur, the tradition of performing mujra was a family art and often passed down from mother to daughter.
 These courtesans or tawaifs had some power and prestige due to their access to the elite class and some of them came to be known as authorities on culture.
 Some noble families would send their sons to them to learn etiquette and the art of conversation from them.
 They were sometimes called Nautch girls which included dancers, singers and playmates of their patron nawabs.

 In Lahore, Mughal empire's Heera Mandi neighbourhood, the profession was a cross between art and exotic dance, with the performers often serving as courtesans amongst Mughal royalty or wealthy patrons.
 "The wealthy even sent their sons to the salons of tawaifs, high-class courtesans that have been likened to Japanese geishas, to study etiquette."

+Mujra dance consolidates elements of classical Kathak dance with local music, including thumris and ghazals.
+It also incorporates poetry from the Mughal era.
+True mujra is elegant, sophisticated and artistic, presented with taste and elegance.
+In the past, tawaifs would also be invited to perform mujra on important occasions such as marriage or the birth of a male heir.During the British colonial period, some tawaifs became prostitute and some prostitutes also called their erotic dances mujra dance.
+Mujra dance gradually became associated with prostitution.

 As a musical genre, mujras historically reconstruct an aesthetic culture of sixteenth-to-nineteenth-century South Asia in which heightened musical and dance entertainment afforded a medium for exchange between one woman and many men — what ethnomusicologist Regula Qureshi calls, "an asymmetry of power that is tempered with gentility."